%pip install -q validmind

 Go to Getting Started and click Copy snippet to clipboard.

-Next, replace this placeholder with your own code snippet:
+file or replace the placeholder with your own code snippet:

 import validmind as vm